bcbio/bcbio-nextgen/docs/contents/configuration.rst

   so it's better to avoid this character and use it only as separation for the file extension.

+  For :ref:`docs-cwl` inputs, the first ``samplename`` column should contain the base filename.
+For BAM files, this is ``your_file.bam``.
+For fastqs this is ``your_file_R1.fastq.gz;your_file_R2.fastq.gz``, separating individual files with a semicolon.
+By putting paths to the actual locations of the inputs in your ``bcbio_system.yaml`` input when generating CWL, you can easily move projects between different filesystems.

     The remaining columns can contain:

    - ``description`` Changes the sample description, originally